taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**Prompts**
- * [chain-of-thought-hub](https://github.com/franxyao/chain-of-thought-hub) - Benchmarking large language models' complex reasoning ability with chain-of-thought prompting
- * [ChatGPT-Admin-Web](https://github.com/aprilnea/chatgpt-admin-web) - ChatGPT WebUI with user management and backend management system.
+**Awesome-lists**
+ * [awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for GPT prompt engineering.

+**Chatbots**
+ * [OpenChat](https://github.com/openchatai/openchat) - Run and create custom ChatGPT-like bots with OpenChat, embed and share these bots anywhere, the open-source chatbot console.

 **Browser-extensions**
- * [github-chatGPT-plugin](https://github.com/jesserweigel/github-chatgpt-plugin) - A ChatGPT plugin to give access to GitHub.
- * [chatgpt-code-plugin](https://github.com/kesor/chatgpt-code-plugin) - Code ChatGPT Plugin is a TypeScript Code Analyzer that enables ChatGPT to "talk" with YOUR code
- * [Auto-GPT-Crypto-Plugin](https://github.com/isaiahbjork/auto-gpt-crypto-plugin) - The AutoGPT Crypto Plugin is a software tool that enables traders to connect their Crypto wallet or exchange to Auto-GPT.
- * [ChatGPT-Developer-Plugins](https://github.com/samuraigpt/chatgpt-developer-plugins) - Run ChatGPT plugins for free without having access to Plus subscription
+ * [chatgpt-simple-todo-plugin](https://github.com/yoshinorisano/chatgpt-simple-todo-plugin) - With this minimal code and instructions, you can get started on developing a ChatGPT Plugin.
+It's perfect as an example for your first plugin development.

 **CLIs**
- * [elia](https://github.com/darrenburns/elia) - A terminal ChatGPT client built with Textual
+ * [README-AI](https://github.com/eli64s/readme-ai) - 🚀 CLI tool that generates beautiful and informative README Markdown files.
+Powered by OpenAI's GPT APIs 💫

+**NLP**
+ * [infiniteGPT](https://github.com/emmethalm/infinitegpt) - InfiniteGPT is a Python script that lets you input an unlimited size text into the OpenAI API.
+No more tedious copy & pasting.
+Long live multithreading!
+ * [ToolBench](https://github.com/openbmb/toolbench) - An open platform for training, serving, and evaluating large language model for tool learning.

+**Langchain**
+ * [semantic-search-nextjs-pinecone-langchain-chatgpt](https://github.com/dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt) - Embeds text files into vectors, stores them on Pinecone, and enables semantic search using GPT3 and Langchain in a Next.js UI

-_Updated on June 01, 2023_ (A total of 750 repositories listed.)
+_Updated on June 02, 2023_ (A total of 757 repositories listed.)

-🏅 [kesor](https://github.com/kesor) provided some repository information.
+🏅 [eli64s](https://github.com/eli64s) and [snwfdhmp](https://github.com/snwfdhmp) provided some repository information.
 Thank you!

 ## Table of contents